CAR T-Cell Therapy

 One of these treatments, known as chimeric antigen receptor T-cell (CAR T-cell) therapy uses a patient's own immune system cells to treat acute lymphoblastic leukemia (ALL), and certain types of solid tumors.

-The Nicklaus Children's Cancer & Blood Disorders Center is an approved treatment facility to deliver the FDA approved CAR- T-cell therapy called Kymriah to children with certain types of pediatric cancers
+The Nicklaus Children's Cancer & Blood Disorders Institute is an approved treatment facility to deliver the FDA approved CAR- T-cell therapy called Kymriah to children with certain types of pediatric cancers

 Who is a candidate for CAR T-cell therapy?